Informatica-EIC/REST-API-Samples/python/README.md

 Requirements
 ------------
-* python 3.6+ - legacy python will not be actively tested
+* python 3.6+ - legacy python will not be actively tested - best to use recent versions like 3.8+, since v3.6 is no longer supported - see https://endoflife.date/python
-  * why? support for legacy python stops 1/1/2020, fstrings, unicode, async, many other 3rd party libraries like pandas, numpy, django are also not supporting legacy python
-* Note:  some scipts will work with legacy python (v2.7) but these are not maintained or heavily tested
-  * any script with a suffix of 27 should work on legacy python systems
-  * if you can't easily install python 3.x (e.g 3.7) - you could use docker to run the code in a python3 container, or send a request for us to create a compiled binary executable (e.g. using pyinstaller)
+  * if you can't easily install python 3.x (e.g 3.7, 3.8, 3.9, 3.10) - you could use docker to run the code in a python3 container, or send a request for us to create a compiled binary executable (e.g. using pyinstaller)
 * Python editors (ide/environments)
-  * VS Code - good support for python - free an runs on all platforms  https://code.visualstudio.com/
+  * VS Code - great support for python & other languages, free an runs on all platforms  https://code.visualstudio.com/
   * pycharm - https://www.jetbrains.com/pycharm/
   * anaconda - for JupterLab/Notebooks https://www.anaconda.com/ (includes vscode)
   * Eclipse - ide for java/python (python using/installing pydev)